ossec/ossec-docs/docs/syntax/head_ossec_config.active-responce.rst

 Supported types
 ^^^^^^^^^^^^^^^

-Alerts options are avaiable in the the following installation types:
+Alerts options are available in the the following installation types:

 * server
 * local